December 12, 2022 Town of Brusly Brusly, Louisiana The regular meeting of the Town of…

 Regular bulk trash will be picked up the week of September 13th.
 The extra trash pickup will be September 24th.
 Mayor Rhodes reported that Republic will be picking up regular bulk trash only; the Parish will be picking up the wood debris from Hurricane Ida on the FEMA contract.

-A motion to accept the bid of $24,700 from RCA Construction on the Town Hall Roof replacement was made by Council Member Neisler; seconded by Council Member André.
+A motion to accept the bid of $24,700 from RCA Construction on the Town Hall Roof replacement (visit this website to know about the roofing company which was given in-charge of this task) was made by Council Member Neisler; seconded by Council Member André.
 Mayor Rhodes opened the floor for public comment.
 Hearing no comments, the motion passed with a unanimous vote.

 A motion to accept the bid of $954,000 from Kelly Construction Group for the St. James Square Park Project and authorize the Mayor to sign appropriate contracts was made by Council Member André; seconded by Council Member Tassin.
 A roll call vote was had with the following results:

 Yeas: Neisler, Daigle, Bourgeois, Tassin, André

 Mayor Rhodes noted that the “Budget to Actual Comparison Report” for August, in the meeting packets, is available for Council Members to review.

 A discussion followed regarding guidelines for a COVID-19 Leave Policy.
 Council Members determined that it would be advisable to form a committee and present guidelines for review at the next Town Meeting.